 How does successful business process outsourcing work in day-to-day practice?

 With over 5,000 employees, SIG Combibloc GmbH is one of the leading system and solution providers for aseptic packaging.
 For the past eight years, we've been supporting SIG in the creation, management and distribution of their technical documentation.
 Together with Dirk Noske, Head of the Documentation Department at SIG, we take a closer look at the key aspects of the collaboration.

-What are your reasons for outsourcing?
+What are your reasons for outsourcing technical writing?

 "It was a rather difficult situation."
-This is how Dirk Noske describes the initial situation within his department with regard to the technical editorial workflow.
+This is how Dirk Noske describes the initial situation within his department with regard to the technical writing workflow.
 There was a specific need for optimisation from a technology point of view.
 Back at that time, the documentation was still being created and managed by using a conventional technical authoring tool.
 In conjunction with decentralised data management, the system was no longer powerful enough to handle the extensive documentation tasks in the best possible way.
 Support was also needed in terms of personnel for the SIG team, which was too small back then.
 What was the main reason for not simply covering the personnel requirements by hiring new staff members?

 In general, project workloads in the Technical Editorial department fluctuate greatly.
 This makes strategically-sensitive personnel planning difficult and, with an exclusively internally-staffed Technical Editorial team, it can quickly lead to either overload or underload situations for employees.
 For Dirk Noske, it was therefore clear that additional people-power and a new system should be provided by a service provider.

 What challenges are associated with outsourcing?

 New team, new process: Especially at the start of outsourcing, the cooperation partners have to get used to each other.
 For Dirk Noske, it was clear from day one that transparency and openness are crucial for a stable collaboration: